mbogonko/Predicting-Recipe-Rating/README.md

 | `'rating'`    | Rating given        |
 | `'review'`    | Review text         |

-**Given the datasets, we are investigating whether people rate sugary recipes and the non-sugary recipes on the same scale.** To facilitate the investigation of our question, we separated the values in the `'nutrition'` columns into the corresponding columns,`'calories (#)'`, `'total fat (PDV)'`, `'sugar (PDV)'`, etc. PDV, or percent daily value shows how much a nutrient in a serving of food contributes to a total daily diet.
-Moreover, we calculated the proportion of sugar in terms of calories out of the total calories of a given recipe and stored the information in a new column, `'prop_sugar'`. because sugary in here will be referring to the recipes with value `'prop_sugar'` higher than the average `'prop_sugar'`.
-The most relevant columns to answer our question are `'calories(#)'`, `'sugar (PDV)'`, `'prop_sugar'`, described above, `'rating'`, which is the rating that user gave on a recipe, and `'average rating'`, which are the average of the ratings on each unique recipes.
+**Given the datasets, I am investigating whether people rate low carb recipes and high carb recipes on the same scale.** To facilitate the investigation of this question, we separated the values in the `'nutrition'` columns into the corresponding columns,`'calories (#)'`, `'total fat (PDV)'`, `'sugar (PDV)'`, etc. PDV, or percent daily value shows how much a nutrient in a serving of food contributes to a total daily diet.
+The most relevant columns to answer our question are `'calories'`, `'sugar_percent'`, `'carb_percent'`, described above, `'rating'`, which is the rating that user gave on a recipe, and `'average rating'`, which are the average of the ratings on each unique recipes.

 By seeking an answer to our question, we would have an insight on people’s preference on sugary recipes, which could help contributors on Food.com revise and improve their recipes to align with the public’s interests.
 In addition, the new pieces of information could lead to future work on diving deeper into how much awareness people have on the negative health effects of sweets.